-Children who were born prematurely often walk later because they were born at an earlier stage of development, so it’s the adjusted age – the age he would be if he had been born on his due date – that makes more sense to look at in tracing a child’s walking timeline.
+Children who were born prematurely often walk later because they were born at an earlier stage of development, so it’s the adjusted age – the age they would be if they had been born on their due date – that makes more sense to look at in tracing a child’s walking timeline.

 The bottom line

-Unless your child doesn’t seem to be moving forward in his physical development, or he seems to be moving jerkily, unevenly, or seems to be having trouble moving, there is really nothing to worry about until around 18 months.
-Even then, while it’s worth checking in with your pediatrician, there’s a good chance your child is just taking his time working up to walking.
+Unless your child doesn’t seem to be moving forward in their physical development, or they seem to be moving jerkily, unevenly, or seems to be having trouble moving, there is really nothing to worry about until around 18 months.
+Even then, while it’s worth checking in with your pediatrician, there’s a good chance your child is just taking their time working up to walking.
 Later walkers also tend to be less accident-prone when they do start standing up, so Baby may actually avoid a few of the bumps and bruises along the way.

 You can always ask the pediatrician or other healthcare provider any questions that you might have about Baby‘s development.